We were traveling above the Arctic Circle on the Norway coast and witnessed non-stop scenic landscapes of towering mountains…

 In the same building was a coffee shop, playing traditional blues music, with great window views.

 We stayed in the Henningsvær Bryggehotell and ate two dinners in its excellent restaurant specializing in locally sourced ingredients.
 My first one was cod stockfish which is unsalted fish dried outside for months on wooden racks.
 It is rehydrated before cooking.
 My fillet was cooked with onions, garlic and other seasoning and served on top of vegetables.
 It tasted fine but similar to the cod I have eaten before.
-However, I have limited discernment in fine differences of fish, so I may not have appreciated why it is so popular around the world.
+However, I have limited discernment in fine differences in fish, so I may not have appreciated why it is so popular around the world.

 For the other meal, I ate whale steak for the first and probably only time in my life.
 Wait, don’t think I should be exiled to Dante’s Inferno!
 The waiter assured me that whales were hunted in a sustainable fashion and it was the un-endangered Minke species.
 Norway and Iceland are the only countries in the world authorized for whaling.
 Japan also hunts whales, ostensibly only for scientific research.
 Anyway, it was a thick steak that tasted more like sinewy beef than fish.